autocrossblog/autocrossblog.github.io/_posts/2012-01-22-bsp-350z-suspension-parts-and-exhaust-for-sale.md

 permalink: bsp-350z-suspension-parts-and-exhaust-for-sale
 image:
 categories: [ 350z, nissan, suspension, parts, forsale ]
+description: Discover the process of restoring a 350z back to stock, battling stubborn parts, breaking tools, and eventually triumphing in this car repair journey.
 ---

 Update: 1/29/2013

 The suspension is now in St. Louis Missouri and available for $1000 plus shipping, paid via Paypal.
 That includes